-Now that Bo is 3, fine motor practice is something we try to do a couple times a week.
+Now that Bo is 3, fine motor practice is something we try to do a couple of times a week.
 I don’t feel like it is necessary to do tons of formal schooling in preschool, but I do believe that certain play-based activities through totschooling can help develop skills that are used in formal schooling later on.

 This week, we strengthened our fine motor skills by making this stringing beads activity.

 We used this activity as part of a thematic unit with activities using tweezers.